heatherknoyes/CodingQuestionsQuiz/README.md

 ## Description

--- edit here --
-The motivation for this project was to create the JavaScript logic behind a password generator.
-By using simple techniques of arrays, pre-defined functions, logical statements, and creating my own functions I learned how to manipulate data to check if requirements have been fulfilled.
-I also learned how to manipulate and handle user input and response to determine what data is outputted to the user.
-The thing I am most proud of with this project is that I was able to implement logic to check if the user criteria had been met with the password.
-I did this by testing a password with four characters and making sure that the password was regenerated if there were four criteria until all four criteria had been met for the password.
+The motivation for this project was to create a quiz game that helps the user practice their JavaScript knowledge.
+By using Web APIs, HTML, CSS, and JavaScript I was able to create a simple multi-screen game that the user can interact with.
+I learned how to create dynamic HTML elements with JavaScript in multiple screens while also using the users local storage in one instance of a game to keep a simple high score history.
+I also learned how to manipulate and handle user inputs to determine which screen should show next, how the timer and score is affected, and writing over initial HTML text to display different text dynamically as well.
+The thing I am most proud of with this project is that I was able to use my own design of screen switching to make elements appear and disappear without code reuse.
 With the completion of this project I fulfilled the following user acceptance criteria.

 ```
 GIVEN I am taking a code quiz